What Do You Know About Smoking During Pregnancy?

 The correct answer is

 Studies suggest that regular exposure to secondhand smoke may slow down the growth of the fetus.
-This makes it more likely for the person to have a low-birth-weight baby.
+This makes it more likely for a baby to be born low birth weight.
 Thirdhand smoke is also harmful.
 This is the smoke that sticks to objects like walls and curtains.
-Thirdhand smoke contains chemicals that are harmful to pregnant people, babies, and children.
+This smoke contains chemicals that are harmful during pregnancy and to babies and children.

 You didn’t answer this question.